rororowyourkayak/pa_inspection_stations/README.md

-# PA Inspection Centers
+# PA Inspection Stations

-This project serves to deliver information about safety inspection centers in PA.
+This project serves to deliver information about safety inspection stations in PA.